Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Linearizable Reliable Broadcast

 \subsection{Reliable Broadcast Algorithm}

 In our implementation (given in~\Cref{alg:bc}), each process has 4 SWMR registers: send, echo, ready, and deliver, to which we refer as \emph{stages} of the broadcast.
 We follow concepts from Bracha's implementation in the message passing model~\cite{bracha1987asynchronous} but leverage the shared memory to improve its resilience from $3f+1$ to $2f+1$.
-The basic idea is that a process that wishes to broadcast value $v$ writes it in its send register and returns only when it reaches the deliver stage.
+The basic idea is that a process that wishes to broadcast value $v$ writes it in its send register (line \ref{l:add_to_send}) and returns only when it reaches the deliver stage.
+I.e., $v$ appears in the deliver register of at least one correct process.
 Throughout the run, processes infinitely often call a \emph{refresh} function whose role is to help the progress of the system.
 When refreshing, processes read all registers and help promote broadcast values through the 4 stages.
-For a value to be delivered, it has to have been seen and signed by $f+1$ processes at the ready stage.
-Before promoting a value to the ready or deliver stage, a correct process $i$ performs a ``double-collect'' of the echo registers.
-Namely, after collecting $f+1$ signatures on a value in ready registers, meaning that it was previously written in the echo of at least one correct process, $i$ re-reads all echo registers to verify that there does not exist a conflicting value (with the same timestamp and sender).
-Using this method, concurrent deliver operations ``see'' each other, and delivery of conflicting values broadcast by a Byzantine process is prevented.
-Before delivering a value, a process writes it to its deliver register with $f+1$ signatures.
-Once one correct process delivers a value, the following deliver calls can witness the $f+1$ signatures and copy this value directly from its deliver register.
+For a value to be delivered, it has to have been read and signed by $f+1$ processes at the ready stage.
+Because each broadcast message is copied to 4 registers of each process, the space complexity is $4n$ per message.
+Whether this complexity can be improved remains as an open question.